Chapter 8 BWV 107 Was willst du dich betrüben?

 The decision to write four successive arias (following the single recitative, for bass) would have been a direct consequence of the resolution to set each verse unaltered.
-As they stand, these stanzas are an appropriate length for setting either as arias or recitatives.
+As they stand, these stanzas are not necessarily an ideal length for setting, either as arias or recitatives.
 Although not a practice he turned to often, Bach applied the same process of adopting unchanged verses in the later chorale cantatas C 117 and C 137 (see part 2, chapter 52 and vol 3, chapter 3).
 The former is a setting of nine verses, three of which are recitatives!

-Certainly the block of four requires contrast and this Bach partially achieves by the variety of voices (bass, tenor, soprano and tenor again---why no alto one wonders?)
+Certainly the block of four arias requires contrast and this Bach partially achieves by the variety of voices (bass, tenor, soprano and tenor again---why no alto one wonders?).
 There is also contrast of mode: major, minor, minor, major.
 And finally there is an abundance of instrumental colouring.

 Additionally, the final chorale is turned into a suite-like gigue and given an orchestral setting of a ritornello nature, a rare event and the first if its kind in this cycle.